tsnellgrove/dark_castle/castle_doc.md

 - swap: [future] Swap the contents of 'hand' with a takeable item.
 Syntax = "swap <takeable item>".
 Puzzle needed.

 Mechanics:
+- Most of the game is simply invoking verbs to move nouns from one list to another and printing the results to the player.
+But some of the interactions are a bit more involved.
+I call these "mechanics".

+TO DO:
+- Inventory (incorporate text from above)
+- Movement

 - Triggers:
 	- Each verb has a 'standard action' - e.g. if you 'take' an item the standard action is to add it to your 'hand'.
 	- Standard actions are carried out by verb code.
 However, in some cases, an action has situation-specific results (e.g. if you attempt to take the shiny_sword in the Great Hall the hedgehog will bar your path).
 This is where triggers come in.